Learn how to handle a hyperactive child at home! Use these 3 natural ways and 20 simple activities to calm your toddler, 4-year-old, or older child.

-2. Free Active Time – Yes, the total opposite of what I just told you.
+Yes, the total opposite of what I just told you.
 While structure is important for a hyperactive child, so is free play.

 Sometimes it’s best to lead with a period of time where they have the time and space to run wild and do what they like.
-Great if this can be outside, but inside the home can work too.
-Set some ground rules about safe behavior, and if it’s hard to watch, maybe there are some dishes you can do!
+Outside is usually best for this, but these work for your hyperactive child at home, too.

 Here are some specific ideas for free active time you could use with your child:

 - Play on swing set

 If your child is really ramped up instead of calmed down after some free play, then you may want to transition to a more structured movement activity.
 Again, some trial and error has to happen sometimes.